CathalD/BlueCarbon_Eelgrass_Workshop/01_Background/README.md

 ## In the next section

-We'll start with **Project Planning** — building a sampling plan and determining how many samples to take and where to take them, in a way that best aligns with our team's, organization's, and community's goals.
+We'll start with **Project Planning**, here we will work on building a sampling plan, determining how many samples to take and where to take them, in a way that best aligns with team, organization, and community goals.

-## Key references

-> WWF-Canada.
-(2026). *Measuring Carbon in Coastal Sediments.*

-> Howard, J., Hoyt, S., Isensee, K., Telszewski, M., & Pidgeon, E. (eds.)
-(2014). *Coastal Blue Carbon: Methods for assessing carbon stocks and emissions factors in mangroves, tidal salt marshes, and seagrass meadows.* Conservation International, Intergovernmental Oceanographic Commission of UNESCO, International Union for Conservation of Nature.
-Arlington, Virginia, USA.